Mom's Scrumptious Mashed Potatoes

 Sour Cream

-I usually allow 2-3 per person.
+I usually allow 2-3 medium sized poteter, as we call them, per person.
 But if you are cooking for men, you will need more.
-Nobody seem to mind left overs around here.
+Nobody around here seem to mind left overs either.

 Preparation:

-Boil them scrubbed or peeled in a covered pan of water with a dash of salt.
-Pour out all water when they are done.
+Boil them scrubbed or peeled.
+Place them in a pan of water with a dash of salt.
+First you bring the water up to a boil, then place the lid on the pan and turn the heat down to simmer.
+Strain out the water when they are done; leave the lid off.

-Mash them with milk, onion, sour cream and butter in a large pan and keep at low to medium heat (don't burn).
-Add enough milk to desired consistency.
-If you do not want onion in the
+Mash them with milk, and the onions cooked in the milk; sour cream and butter in a large pan and keep the pan on low to medium heat; stir to prevent burning.
+Add enough milk to make them light and fluffy.
+Sometimes I pour in a few dashes of cream, any kind.

-For serving mashed potatoes, garnish with chopped chives and place butter the center.
+Garnish the mashed potatoes with chopped chives and/or fresh parsley; place butter in the center.
 Yummy.

-For extra flavor and effect, sprinkle with sharp cheddar along with chives and pop it in the oven right before serving.
-Let the cheese melt and come to a crispy, light golden color.
-Now you will really impress your guests.
+To add flavor and appeal sprinkle sharp cheddar and chives on top.
+Pop the dish in the oven right before serving to melt the cheese and bring it to a light golden color.

 Search Here